kzhao682/netlify-forestry-blog/content/features.md

   - type: hero_section
     template: hero_section
     title: Industries
+    subtitle: >-
-    subtitle: 'We help with all types of social mission driven organizations that '
+      We help with all types of social mission driven organizations in the follow
     align: center
   - type: features_section
     template: features_section